University of Maryland, College Park (Electrical Eng.)

 I am originally from Abidjan, Ivory Coast in West Africa.
 When I first came to the US, I went to Lycee Rochambeau French International School, in Bethesda, as I did not speak a word of English.
 After gradually adjusting to the new lifestyle and culture, I then went to Bethesda Chevy Chase High before finally enrolling at the University of Maryland for my bachelors degree.
 I graduated in May 2013 with a B.Sc in Electrical Engineering.
 Ironically enough, I was initially really into science courses like biology and chemistry and hated anything having to do with math and physics.
 College changed all of this for me.
 The combination of great teachers and hard work helped me establish a very strong background in those subjects, so much so that I eventually switched my major from physiology & neurobiology to engineering.

 I am very engaging and fun to be around.
 I try to make the atmosphere fun and light at every session.
-Moreover, my tutoring style is based on learning about my students' various personalities and creating a learning environment that suits their sensibilities.
+Moreover, my tutoring style is based on learning about my students' various personalities and creating a learning environment that suits them.
 I have over 2 years of previous tutoring experience, with about a dozen clients, and all have given me outstanding reviews.
-So if you want to get over that debilitating fear of math and programming as painlessly as possible, I am just the right guy to push you through.
+So if you want to get over that debilitating fear of math as painlessly as possible, I am just the right guy to push you through.
 I am originally from Abidjan, Ivory Coast in West Africa.
 When I first came to the US, I went to Lycee Rochambeau French International School, in Bethesda, as I did not speak a word of English.
 After gradually adjusting to the new lifestyle and culture, I then went to Bethesda Chevy Chase High before finally enrolling at the University of Maryland

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.